yearn/yearn-vaults-v3/TECH_SPEC.md

 _Shutdown mode_: Deposits are not allowed

 ### Withdrawals
-Withdrawals can't be paused under any circumstance by any role
+Withdrawals can't be paused under any circumstance

 ### Accounting
-Shutdown mode does not affect accounting.
+Shutdown mode does not affect accounting

 ### Debt rebalance
 _Light emergency_: Setting minimumTotalIdle to MAX_UINT256 will result in the vault requesting the debt back from strategies.
 This would stop new strategies from getting funded too, as the vault prioritizes minimumTotalIdle

 _Shutdown mode_: All strategies' maxDebt is set to 0.
 Strategies will return funds as soon as they can.

 ### Relevant emergency
 In the case the current roles stop fulfilling their responsibilities or something else's happen, the EMERGENCY_MANAGER can shutdown the vault.